boxcontrol/renameFiles/README.md

 # renameFiles
-Rename files in directory with python
+Rename files in directory with python.

+It adds random number before file name.